adamsalter/sitemap_generator/README.md

 Changelog
 -------

+- v3.1.0: Add `add_to_index` method to add links to the sitemap index.
+Add `sitemap` method for accessing the LinkSet instance from within `create()`.
+Don't modify options hashes passed to methods.
+Fix and improve `yield_sitemap` option handling.
 - **v3.0.0: Framework agnostic**; fix alignment in output, show directory sitemaps are being generated into, only show sitemap compressed file size; toggle output using VERBOSE environment variable; remove tasks/ directory because it's deprecated in Rails 2;  Simplify dependencies.
 - v2.2.1: Support adding new search engines to ping and modifying the default search engines.
           Allow the URL of the sitemap index to be passed as an argument to `ping_search_engines`.
 See **Pinging Search Engines**.